jreisinger/docs/data/notes/glossary.md

 You can list the contents of a directory if it's readable (`r`), but you can only access a file in a directory if the directory is executable (`x`).
 Typical (absolute) permission modes for directories: `755`, `700`, `711`.

+## philosophy

+literally, the love of wisdom; the science that seeks to understand all things by knowing their causes by natural reason

 ## filesystem

 A form of database.
 It supplies the structure to transform a simple block device into the sophisticated hierachy of files and subdirectories that users can understand.